bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 If no date is selected, `<b-calendar>` returns an empty string `''`, or returns `null` if the `value-as-date` prop is set.

-Note that when `value-as-date` prop is set, the returned Date objects will be in the browser's default timezone.
+Note that when `value-as-date` prop is set, the returned `Date` object will be in the browser's default timezone.

-## Constraints
+## Date constraints

 ### Minimum and maximum dates